Elections in Japan: 2025 House of Councillors election

-2022 House of Councillors by-election

-The April 24 by-election in Ishikawa to the 2019–25 class of the House of Councillors was safely won by government candidate Shūji Miyamoto (LDP-Komeito, 68.4%) against Tsuneko Oyamada (CDP-SDP, 21.6%) and candidates from JCP and NHK party.
-The seat had been vacated in December 2021 by Shūji Yamada (LDP) for his (unsuccessful) candidacy in the gubernatorial election in March.

-Malapportionment
+Held in July 2025, the ruling coalition of the Liberal Democratic Party (LDP) and Komeito lost its majority in the House of Councillors.
+The LDP’s national vote share fell to 21.6%, the lowest result in the party’s history.
+The coalition’s decline was driven by growing support for smaller opposition parties.
+LDP party president and prime minister Shigeru Ishiba would eventually announce his intention to resign in September 2025.

+Apportionment

 In the 1980s, apportionment of electoral districts still reflected the distribution of the population in the years following World War II, when only one-third of the people lived in urban areas and two thirds lived in rural areas.
 In the next forty-five years, the population became more than three-quarters urban, as people deserted rural communities to seek economic opportunities in Tokyo and other large cities.
 The lack of reapportionment led to a serious underrepresentation of urban voters.
 Urban districts in the House of Representatives were increased by five in 1964, bringing nineteen new representatives to the lower house; in 1975 six more urban districts were established, with a total of twenty new representatives allocated to them and to other urban districts.
 Yet great inequities remained between urban and rural voters.

 In the early 1980s, as many as five times the votes were needed to elect a representative from an urban district compared with those needed for a rural district.
 Similar disparities existed in the prefectural constituencies of the House of Councillors.
 The Supreme Court had ruled on several occasions that the imbalance violated the constitutional principle of one person-one vote.
 The Supreme Court mandated the addition of eight representatives to urban districts and the removal of seven from rural districts in 1986.
 Several lower house districts' boundaries were redrawn.
 Yet the disparity was still as much as three urban votes to one rural vote.

 After the 1986 change, the average number of persons per lower house representative was 236,424.
 However, the figure varied from 427,761 persons per representative in the fourth district of Kanagawa Prefecture, which contains the large city of Yokohama, to 142,932 persons in the third district of largely rural and mountainous Nagano Prefecture.

 The 1993 reform government under Hosokawa Morihiro introduce a new electoral system whereby 200 members (reduced to 180 beginning with the 2000 election) are elected by proportional representation in multi-member districts or "blocs" while 300 are elected from single-candidate districts.